 The nuclear option would look something like this.

-So, with a little bit of brute force, we've come up with an API that can handle fallibility.
-It's annoying to
+So, with a little bit of brute force, we’ve come up with an API that

-maintain, sure, but at least we've achieved maximum flexibility.
+we’ve achieved maximum flexibility.
 But wait!
-What if we want to make an
+What if we want to make

-implementation of magic_number
+an implementation of magic_number

 using an unsafe function!
-Then we'd have to make a new trait!
+Then we’d

 And what if we want to use this functionality with a function that was both unsafe and fallible?